 There is an ancient story told in India of two beggars that lived in a forest.
 Though they lived close to each other in the forest, they never spoke.
-They were bitter enemies, each competing for their own territory so many years no one could remember when it started.
+They were bitter enemies, each competing for their own territory for so many years that no one could remember when the argument started.
 Then one day, a raging fire broke out in the forest.
 This was frightening because one beggar was blind and the other had no legs.
 Both would surely die.
 Quickly, given no other solution in the face of death, the blind beggar found his way to the seeing beggar and made a proposition.
 The blind beggar would carry the legless beggar and using his sight, they could both survive the fire.
 Immediately, the seeing beggar knew this was the answer for their salvation.
 Working together, they easily survived, and better yet, realized the err of their ways all those years.
 Working alone could have cost them their lives.

 We can notice the division within ourselves.
 We can feel our head up there and heart in the center of our chest.
 Notice whether they are talking much.
 Just ponder for a moment your heart seeing.
 You can imagine what it would be like to look out from the center of your chest.
 Imagine breathing in through your heart center and out through your solar plexus.
 Notice the subtle way things may look different when you connect with your body instead of only with the head.
 Consider your future, as if looking from your heart.
 How does it look now?

 You may notice your mind is a bit more quiet during this exercise.
 The blind mind can get a little chatty when we rely on it to see the future, to see the people around us.
-The intellectually conditioned by is very based in fear and protection.
+The intellectually conditioned mind can be based in fear and protection.
 Of course it’s afraid.
 I would be too if I was blind and asked to do such a big job.
 I might even tell you “I’ll do it”, just so you can rely on me, and not admit I’m blind.
 But what if I new to call on the heart to see?
 What if heart and mind worked together as a team?
 What synergy would there be?

 I like to offer my clients simple practices for major transformation.
 Maybe you’ll practice this month seeing and breathing through your heart.
 Let your heart give your mind directions and just notice how that works out.
 It can be amazing what intuition can come from this child-like imagination.
 Don’t believe me?
 Try it for yourself.
 And please leave a comment telling us about your experience.